 Clearing out Emotional Pain - The First Step

-Many of us don’t realize that we are carrying around mountains of emotional burdens that weigh us down and hide the natural joy underneath.
+Many of us don’t realize that we are carrying around mountains of emotional pain burdens that weigh us down and hide the natural joy underneath.
 This can include anger from past injustices, guilt from our mistakes, grief from loss or personal suffering, along with countless other varieties.
 You might be peripherally aware of emotional pain but haven’t fully acknowledged its presence.
 But these emotional burdens weigh us down and hide all the joy that lies hidden underneath.

 The first step in clearing out any kind of emotional turmoil is to acknowledge it and allow it to surface.
 We are often too busy to clearly notice the emotions that we are constantly towing around with us.
 In fact, it is quite normal for people to be carrying around vast amounts of pain that have never been acknowledged.
 You know it’s there on some level, but don’t want to recognize it.
 It’s easier to just go on about your life and pretend it’s not there.